RAJVARDHAN123/sprite-cutter/README.md

 A Python script that cuts sprite sheet into sprite images!

-Currently only work properly when sprites are laid out niely row by row (and possible no extra notes at the edges)
+Currently only work properly when sprites are laid out nicely row by row

 ## How to use